 Instructions

-- Place 325g (11oz) flour and ½ tsp salt in a mixing bowl and make a well in the centre.
+- Place 325g (11oz) flour and ½ teaspoon salt in a mixing bowl and make a well in the centre.

 - Cover the bowl and leave to rest for 30 minutes.